rymc/LinkiePie-Firefox-Addon/README.md

 ```

 ##Build Extension
-From within the cloned directory (linux) zip up the contents with the following:
+Linux users: from within the cloned directory zip up the contents with the following:
 ```
 zip -r linkiepie.xpi *
 ```